AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md

     -   [DCDN](/intl.en-US/Product Introduction/Scenarios/DCDN.md): accelerates the delivery of both static and dynamic content.
 DCDN can accelerate the delivery of large amounts of dynamic content.

 If you set Business Type to **DCDN**, you must follow the instructions to go to the DCDN console to add and configure the domain name.
 For more information, see [Add a domain name](). |
-    |**Origin Info**|Specify the information about the origin server.
-If the requested resources are not cached on CDN nodes, the requests are redirected to the origin server to retrieve the resources.     -   **OSS Domain**
+    |**Origin Info**|Enter the information about the origin server.
+If the requested resources are not cached on CDN nodes, requests are redirected to the origin server to retrieve the resources.     -   **OSS Domain**

 If your resources are stored in an Object Storage Bucket \(OSS\) bucket, you can enter the public endpoint of the OSS bucket, for example, xxx.oss-cn-hangzhou.aliyuncs.com.
 Internal endpoints of OSS buckets are not supported.
 You can view the public endpoint of an OSS bucket in the [OSS console](https://oss.console.aliyun.com/).
-You can also select an OSS bucket that belongs to the current Alibaba Cloud account.
+You can also select an OSS bucket that belongs to the current Alibaba Cloud account from the Domain Name drop-down list.

     -   **IP**